Ryan Sharp: World Touring Car Championship (WTCC)

-Ryan's career took a new direction in 2006 – signing for the Italian JAS Motorsport team to contest the World Touring Car Championship, running as an Independent in the Yokohama Independent Trophy.
+Sharp's career took a new direction in 2006 – signing for the Italian JAS Motorsport team to contest the World Touring Car Championship, running as an Independent in the Yokohama Independent Trophy.
 He impressed many people in this season, becoming the first Independent driver to score an overall podium position in the season, finishing 3rd overall in Race 1 at Puebla, Mexico.
-Ryan won a number of races during the season (class victories), the most memorable being one of the races at Brands Hatch, UK – where he won in the pouring rain, underlining his wet weather driving skills.
+Sharp won a number of races during the season (class victories), the most memorable being one of the races at Brands Hatch, UK – where he won in the pouring rain, underlining his wet weather driving skills.
 He was on course to finish 2nd in the championship behind Dutchman Tom Coronel, but had to miss the last 3 rounds of the Championship due to budget issues (the last round had double points, so it was effectively 4 rounds/a maximum of 80 points missed out on).
 At the end of the year he won the European Touring Car Cup in a SEAT Leon for GR Asia.

 FIA GT Championship

-Ryan moved again in 2007, to the FIA GT Championship with Austrian team JetAlliance Racing, who were only in their 2nd season of competition.
+Sharp moved again in 2007, to the FIA GT Championship with Austrian team JetAlliance Racing, who were only in their 2nd season of competition.
 The season began in Zhuhai in China, where the car finished 9th – this was followed by two 4th-place finishes at Silverstone and Bucharest.
 The improvement in form continued to the next race in Monza where the duo won a dramatic race.
 Oschersleben held no such luck as the car was hit at the start of the race, dropping him to the back, where he eventually retired.
 The last race they took part in was the Total 24 Hours of Spa, in which his car qualified 2nd on the grid and ran very well.
 He was leading at the 6-hour mark, and so was awarded half points for a race win which amounted to 5 points.
 However, the car retired around 40 minutes after this and the duo lost more points in the championship race.
 A strong finish to the season, including 2 further wins in Adria, in the night race, and by teammate Zolder in the 10th and final round.
-This resulted in Ryan and teammate Wendlinger shoot up the standings to finish 2nd in the championship, 4 points behind eventual champion, Tomas Biagi.
+This resulted in Sharp and teammate Wendlinger shoot up the standings to finish 2nd in the championship, 4 points behind eventual champion, Tomas Biagi.

 Later career

-After finishing car racing, Ryan returned to local kart racing in Britain, winning several Scottish and British championships during this time.
+After finishing car racing, Sharp returned to local kart racing in Britain, winning several Scottish and British championships during this time.
 He retired fully at the end of 2017 to focus on his 7-year-old son Aston, who has started karting professionally.